how to boost struggling readers success with the simple and effective routine of word mapping

 As a dyslexia interventionist, I’ve seen firsthand how transformative word mapping can be for struggling readers.
-In this blog post I’m thrilled to share why this strategy is so effective and give you some practical tips on how to use it in your lessons right away.
+In this blog post I will share why this strategy is so effective and give you some practical tips for using it in your lessons right away.
 Let’s dive in!

 Introduction to Word Mapping

 This powerful routine aligns with the ‘Science of Reading’ research, so you can trust it’s backed by solid evidence.
-It is a strategy that helps to connect phonemes (the smallest units of sound) to graphemes (the letters or groups of letters representing those sounds).
+It is a strategy that helps connect phonemes, the smallest units of sound, to graphemes, the letters or groups of letters representing those sounds.
 It’s a foundational tool for developing reading and spelling skills.

 Word mapping helps students understand the relationship between sounds and letters.
 By breaking down words into individual sounds and matching them to letters, children develop stronger phonemic awareness, enhancing their reading and writing skills.
 I have seen how this one simple technique advances my dyslexic students’ reading and spelling skills exponentially.

-Our brains read sound by sound, not as whole units, so teaching children to break words apart aligns with how our brains naturally learn to read.
+Our brains read sound-by-sound, not whole words, so teaching children to break words apart aligns with how our brains naturally learn to read.

-If you want to see exactly how the brain learns to read I have outlined this process for you in my blog post all about ‘Orthographic Mapping’.
+If you want to see exactly how the brain learns to read, I have outlined this process in my blog post all about ‘Orthographic Mapping’.

 Incorporating word mapping into structured literacy lessons